Free shipping on all U.S. orders — ships within 48 hours

 Cheap and lightweight, coffee filters have surprising uses:

-• Food Storage: Prevent cast iron pans from rusting.
+• Food storage: Prevent cast iron pans from rusting.

 • Filtration: Strain grease or fresh-squeezed juice.

-• Seed Sprouting: Moisten a filter to germinate seeds.
+• Seed sprouting: Moisten a filter to germinate seeds.

-• Bug Protection: Cover your food outdoors.
+• Bug protection: Cover your food outdoors.

 6. Duct Tape